ankitakumari11/kubernetes-troubleshooting-zero-to-hero/03-pods-not-schedulable/README.md

 4. Tolerations

-Tolerations are applied to pods and allow them to schedule onto nodes with matching taints.
+- Tolerations are applied to pods and allow them to schedule onto nodes with matching taints.
 They override the effect of taints.
+- A toleration is a setting you add in a pod's YAML that allows the pod to run on a node that has a taint.
 Usage: Include tolerations field in the pod's YAML definition to specify which taints the pod tolerates.

 ```